oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-hyperion-siebel-gbu/hyperion-essbase/essbase-solution-definition/files/essbase-solution-definition.md

 <!-- GUIDANCE -->
 <!--

 The Workload Architecture is typically not described in a physical form.
-If we deliver a Lift project, the scoped Lift Project in chapter 4 includes the physical architecture.

-Nevertheless, an architect might want to describe the full physical Workload here, if this is a non-Lift project or if 3rd party implementation partner implement the non Lift environments.
+Nevertheless, an architect might want to describe the full physical Workload here.

 Recommended Chapter